yamini1183/Survey-form/README.md

-# Survey-form
+## Survey-form
-Survey form for Students feedback on 100xdev
-Made entirely by HTML and CSS
+Survey form for Students feedback on 100xdev.
+It is made entirely by using HTML and CSS.